bobbrady/node.js-blog-engine/README.md

 ![Xiao Blog Stack Architecture](https://github.com/bobbrady/xiao-blog/blob/master/public/img/xiaoblog-stack-640.jpg)

 Are you looking for a simple blog platform that uses a Node.js, Express, Mongoose, and MongoDB stack?
-Want an [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) [MEAN stack](http://en.wikipedia.org/wiki/MEAN) precusor app wihout the Hipster fluff?
+Want an [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) [MEAN stack](http://en.wikipedia.org/wiki/MEAN) precursor app without the Hipster fluff?
 Well, you've come to the right place!
 Xiao Blog is an open source blogging platform that can be used as-is or experimented with as a gateway to learning the MEAN stack.
 It rests on top of the Node + Express + Mongoose/MongoDB stack with Swig template views.

 ## Feature Summary